ChendrayanV/about-powershell/content/blog/deploy-nginx-application-in-aks-in-5-min.md

 +++
-title = "Deploy NGINX application in AKS in 5 min" description = ""
-author = "Chendrayan Venkatesan" date = "2021-10-21"
+title = "Deploy NGINX application in AKS (Less than 5 min)" description = "" author = "Chendrayan Venkatesan" date = "2021-10-21"
 tags = ["AKS","NGINX"]
 categories = ["Azure" , "AKS"]
 [[images]]
-  src = "img/2021/10/R-PI.jpg"
+  src = "img/2021/10/PODS.jpg"
-  alt = "R-PI"
+  alt = "PODS"

 +++

 # Introduction

-Of late, we did a AKS workshop and a team got stuck in deploying a simple HTML application and get the replica set working.
+Of late, we did a AKS workshop and a team got stuck in deploying a simple HTML application and get the home page working.
 It’s not a complex one!
 Let me walk through the steps to get this sorted.

+{{< youtube B459V1rw2lk >}}

 ## Project Structure & Code